nshkrdotcom/diagram_experiments/danp/1-danp.md

 5. **Adaptive Security:**  The multi-agent system within each ASKA instance continuously monitors network activity, detects anomalies, and adapts its security posture in response to emerging threats.
 Agents share threat intelligence with other networks, enhancing the overall security of the mesh.

-6. **Chiral Narrative Integration:**
-    *   **Narrative Construction:** Each ASKA instance maintains a set of narratives representing its understanding of the network state, security threats, and data integrity.
-    *   **Chiral Connections:**  Chiral connections are established between ASKA instances that hold opposing or complementary narratives about the network.
-This could be used to identify potential misinformation or manipulation attempts by identifying chiral pairs between networks that represent distinct narratives but that exhibit similar network activation patterns or message passing structure or which show other non-intuitive or statistically unlikely traits given what we know about those narratives to be true, and by investigating these chiral or other topological properties that emerge from the aggregate behaviour of your multi-agent system in this multi-network mesh it might be possible to identify new forms of attack or intrusion, or discover and patch some flaw in your models' representation of truth which would only then become apparent when viewed through this new type of combined or otherwise synthetic perspective that chiral interaction analysis allows or through similar methods.&#x20;
-    *   **Narrative Synthesis:**  Through the interaction of chiral narratives, ASKA instances can refine their understanding of the network state and improve their security posture.

 **Advantages of DANP:**

 * **Resilience:**  The decentralized nature of DANP makes it highly resilient to attacks or failures.
 There is no single point of failure.